Semipermeable membrane device: Deployment

 SPMDs can be deployed within a wide range of water bodies, although flowing shallow water is preferable.
 These devices need to be secured to nearby structures to allow the SPMD to remain in a fixed position in its environment.
 To aid in the stability of SPMDs, various ways can be employed including attaching the device to a buoy system, an anchor, a boat, or structures/debris in shallow water.
 For the best possible data to be collected using passive samplers, some degree of stability and the ability of the SPMD to be stationary are required.
 As long as there are openings on the canister of the device, there is no particular way that the SPMD needs to be facing while deployed.
 Depending on the type of analysis that will be conducted, the extract of the sampler one or more may be needed to be deployed.
 SPMDs normally are deployed up to 30 days in the field, depending on how much accumulation of trace chemicals occurs in the passive sampler itself.

 Flowing water

-The advantage of deploying SMPDs into flowing water like streams or rivers is that these systems will increase the volume of water sampled.
+The advantage of deploying SPMDs into flowing water like streams or rivers is that these systems will increase the volume of water sampled.
 Areas of extremely high flow should be avoided however, as they present a danger to the integrity of the SPMD by way of floating debris (rocks, sediment or wood) and can move the device downstream.
 If the stream or river has suspended solids flowing through at regular intervals it may be advantageous for the device to be deployed with most of the openings facing away from the direction of flow.
 Placing the SPMD canister behind an obstacle in flowing water may also reduce the amount of suspended solids that interact with the device in these types of systems.